iCliniq Logo

 • Hypersensitivity Reactions: Patients allergic to the drug or its composition.

-• Patients With Liver Disease: In patients with liver diseases, the drug Tizanidine should be used very cautiously or should be avoided as multiple research has proved that the drug Tizanidine can result in liver failure and death.
+• Patients With Liver Disease: In patients with liver diseases, the drug Tizanidine should be used very cautiously or should be avoided, as multiple research has proved that the drug Tizanidine can result in liver failure and death.

-• Patients With Kidney Diseases: In patients with kidney disorders, drug-dose adjustment is needed.
+• Patients With Kidney Diseases: In patients with kidney disorders, drug dose adjustment is needed.
 Tizanidine should be used cautiously in patients with kidney diseases as the renal clearance of the drug is quite low (less than 25 milliliters per minute), which may result in renal toxicity.

-1. Mechanism of Action: The drug Tizanidine is an alpha-two receptor agonist and acts by inhibiting motor neurons at the presynaptic terminal which results in a reduction in the release of glutamate and aspartate (excitatory amino acids).
-The reduction in the release of these amino acids can result in a reduction of the muscle spasm and manage the muscle spasticity due to inhibition of motor neurons.
+Tizanidine is an alpha-two receptor agonist that acts by inhibiting motor neurons at the presynaptic terminal, which results in a reduction in the release of glutamate and aspartate (excitatory amino acids).
+The reduction in the release of these amino acids can lead to reduced muscle spasms and improved management of muscle spasticity by inhibiting motor neurons.

-2. Pharmacodynamics: Tizanidine helps manage muscle spasticity by acting as an agonist on the alpha-two-adrenergic receptor sites.
+Tizanidine helps manage muscle spasticity by acting as an agonist on the alpha-two-adrenergic receptor sites.

 3. Chemical Taxonomy: